MatAtBread/AI-UI/guide/dynamic-content.md

 ```
 [Example (right click and open in new tab)](https://raw.githack.com/MatAtBread/AI-UI/main/guide/examples/dynamic-content-3.html)

-AIUI will create the DOM synchronously, and when the Promise resolves, update it in situ with a "joke" about Chuck Norris.
+AI-UI will create the DOM synchronously, and when the Promise resolves, update it in situ with a "joke" about Chuck Norris.

 A child node, either passed to a tag creating function (like `div` or `App` above) or returned by a `constructed()` member of an `extended(...)` tag, can be: